cpraveen/chebpy/_sources/front.md

 # Spectral Methods

-These examples are based on the book L. N. Trefethen.
+These examples are based on the book

+> L. N. Trefethen, Spectral Methods in MATLAB, SIAM.

 I have rewritten these codes in Python.

 For nbviewer links to these files, see here